splashdust/bevy_voxel_world/README.md

     .with_voxel_texture("images/materials.png", 6)
 ```

-This should be image with a size of `W x (w * n)`, where `n` is the number of indexes.
+This should be image with a size of `W x (W * n)`, where `n` is the number of indexes.
 So an array of 4 16x16 px textures would be 16x64 px in size.
 The number of indexes is specified in the second parameter (6 in the example above).

 Then, to map out which indexes belong to which material type, you can supply a `texture_index_mapper` callback: